Tuesday, January 9, 2024

 Glynis Johns (1923-2024)

-The British actress Glynis Johns has died at the age of 100 on 4th January 2024.
-She was best known for her iconic role in "Mary Poppins" as the suffragette mother Winifred Banks.
-She appeared in dozens of films in a distinguished career spanning over six decades and was also an accomplished stage actress.
+British actress Glynis Johns died on January 4th, 2024, at 100.
+She was best known in "Mary Poppins" as the suffragette mother Winifred Banks.
+Johns appeared in dozens of films during a distinguished career spanning over six decades and was also an accomplished stage actress.

-Johns was nominated for an Oscar for Best Supporting Actress in 1960 for her role in "The Sundowners".
+In 1960, Johns received an Oscar nomination for her role in "The Sundowners."
 While "Mary Poppins" introduced Julie Andrews as a singing English nanny, Ms. Jones was a wonderfully eccentric and competent singer in the supporting role of the children's mother, Mrs Banks.

-On television, she was the star of her sitcom "Glynis" and made numerous appearances in shows, such as "Batman", where she played a henchwoman Lady Penelope Peasoup.
-Before retiring in the US, her last film roles included "While You Were Sleeping" and "Superstar".
+On television, she was the star of her sitcom "Glynis" and made numerous appearances in shows like "Batman.".
+Before retiring in the US, her last film roles included "While You Were Sleeping" and "Superstar."

 No comments: